leth4/Colorlink/README.md

 When you edit your palette, changes to GameObject on the current scene and materials apply automatically.
 Changing assets and different scenes takes time, so you'll need to click the corresponding buttons to apply changes.

 You can move palette elements with arrow buttons on the right.
-You can also rename them freely — the linkings won't be lost.
+You can also rename them freely — the links won't be lost.

-The palette stores its data in the `Palette.asset` file in the `ProjectSettings` folder, which is a part of the version control.
+The palette stores its data in the `Palette.asset` file in the `ProjectSettings` folder, which is subject to version control.

 ![image](https://user-images.githubusercontent.com/44412176/236402915-91264ec8-4278-4a2d-9118-8ca699fceeed.png)